hermesmc/lideranca/README.md

 # Liderança
-- Conteúdo baseado nos cursos: "Liderança: práticas de gestão e melhorias" e "Hábitos de liderança" - ALURA.
+- Conteúdo baseado nos cursos da formação "Minha primeira liderança" - ALURA.

 ## Responsabilidade do lider